ilker79/React-Fetch-Practice/fetchapp/src/Plan.md

 - Component Tree
   - Joke Component and button X
   - Pokemon Component and button X
-  - Winner button (Who has the best joke )
+  - Winner button (Who has the best joke )X
     - Should receive a list.
     -
   - List/List Item?
+X
-    - Add the best joke to the list.
+    - Add the best joke to the list.X
   - Click button for who the winner is of the "joke off".

 Create random button for joke and pokemon.